Alaska Natives (indigenous peoples of Alaska)

 About five thousand years ago, a nomadic people known as the Tuniit crossed over the Bering Strait from Siberia into northern Alaska.
 While some settled in Alaska, others spread out over the Arctic regions of Canada and Greenland.
 The Tuniit were able to adapt to the northern climate by developing an innovative way to make clothes from animal hides.
 They may also have been the first people in North America to use a bow and arrow for hunting.

 About two thousand years ago, a new group of people migrated across the Bering Strait and displaced the Tuniit.
-This culture was called the Thule, named after an archeological site in Greenland.
+This culture was called the Thule, named after an archaeological site in Greenland.
 The Thule were accomplished seagoing hunters, using harpoons and hide boats called umiaks to hunt seals, walruses, and bowhead whales.
-About 1000 CE, the Thule began spreading across Arctic Canada and into Greenland, becoming the ancestors of the modern Eskimo and Inuit peoples.
+Around 1000 CE, the Thule began spreading across Arctic Canada and into Greenland, becoming the ancestors of the modern Inuit peoples.

-According to the US Census, the Yup’ik (YOO-pik) are the largest indigenous group in Alaska with a 2010 population of 33,889.
-The Yup’ik, and their linguistic relatives the Cup’ik, live in western and southwestern Alaska from Bristol Bay to Norton Sound along the Bering Sea.
+According to the 2020 US Census, the Yup’ik (YOO-pik) are the largest Indigenous group in Alaska, with a population of 9,026 people designated as Alaska Native alone.
+The Yup’ik, and their linguistic relatives, the Cup’ik, live in western and southwestern Alaska from Bristol Bay to Norton Sound along the Bering Sea.
 A small group of Yup’ik also live on St. Lawrence Island in the Bering Strait.
 The St. Lawrence Yup’ik speak a dialect of their language closer to that spoken in Siberia than their counterparts on the Alaskan mainland.

-The Inupiat (in-NOO-pee-at) are an indigenous people who live in the Arctic regions of Alaska from Norton Sound to the northern US-Canadian border.
-The Inupiat, which also means “genuine people” in their language, numbered 33,360 in the 2010 Census.
+The Inupiat (also spelled Inupiaq) are an Indigenous people who live in the Arctic regions of Alaska, from Norton Sound to the northern US-Canadian border.
+The Inupiat, which also means “genuine people” in their language, numbered 5,674 in the 2020 Census.
 The Inupiat are primarily Inuit who live on the Alaskan side of the border with Canada.

-The Athabascan people are the largest single group of Native Americans in Alaska.
-The Athabascans, who call themselves the Dena (“the people”), are comprised of eleven linguistic groups—the Ahtna, Deg Hit’an, Dena’ina, Gwich’in, Hän, Holikachuk, Kolchan, Koyukon, Lower Tanana, Tanacross, and Upper Tanana.
+The Alaskan Athabascan people call themselves the Dena (“the people”).
 The name of the tallest mountain in Alaska and all of North America, Denali, comes from the Koyukon dialect and means “the great one.”
 The Athabascan people inhabit the Alaskan interior from the Brooks Mountain Range in the north down to the Kenai Peninsula.
-In the 2010 US Census, 22,484 people identified as Alaskan Athabascan.
+In the 2020 US Census, 4,893 people identified as Alaskan Athabascan.

-The Athabascans were traditionally nomadic, traveling along the region’s five major waterways trapping small game, fishing for salmon, and hunting moose and caribou.
-The Athabascans moved in small groups, usually about twenty to forty people, staying in fishing camps during the summer and base camps in the winter.
+The Athabascan were traditionally nomadic, traveling along the region’s five major waterways, trapping small game, fishing for salmon, and hunting moose and caribou.
+The Athabascan moved in small groups, usually about twenty to forty people, staying in fishing camps during the summer and base camps in the winter.
 Most Athabascan societies were matrilineal, meaning a child was considered part of the mother’s clan and lineage was passed down through her side of the family.
-Their nomadic lifestyle brought them into contact with other Native Alaskan people, leading to the development of a lucrative trading network.
+Their nomadic lifestyle brought them into contact with other Indigenous Alaskan people, leading to the development of a lucrative trading network.
 The Athabascan people exchanged items such as furs for oil, blankets, and copper.

-Several Native American peoples live on the southern coastal regions and along the southeastern Alaskan panhandle.
+Several Indigenous peoples live in the southern coastal regions and along the southeastern Alaskan panhandle.
 The largest of these groups is the Tlingit (KLINK-it), a name meaning “people of the tides.”
-In the early twentieth century, the Tlingit joined with the neighboring Haida (HIGH-duh) people to form the Central Council of Tlingit and Haida Indian Tribes of Alaska.
-Although they are two distinct peoples, the Tlingit-Haida are counted together for census purposes.
-In 2010, their population numbered 26,080.
-Other Native American groups in the region include the Tsimshian (SIM-shee-ann), with a 2010 US population of 3,755, and the Eyak (EE-yak), who numbered just over 120.
+In 2020, their population numbered 7,792, making it the second-largest group of Alaska Native alone populations.
+In the early twentieth century, the Tlingit joined with the neighboring Haida (HIGH-duh) people to form the Central Council of the Tlingit and Haida Indian Tribes of Alaska.
+In the 2020 Census, 1,424 people were members of this group.

-These four groups are part of the Northwest Coastal Culture, indigenous peoples who inhabit the Pacific coast regions from southeastern Alaska to northern Oregon.
-Despite some language and cultural differences, the people of the Northwest coast share several common elements.
+These groups are part of the Northwest Coastal Culture, Indigenous peoples who inhabit the Pacific coast regions from southeastern Alaska to northern Oregon.
+Despite some language and cultural differences, the people of the Northwest Coast share several common elements.
 The coastal forests of their homelands provide salmon, halibut, crab, and clams for fishing and seal, moose, and deer for hunting.
 They are also skilled craftspeople, especially when it comes to woodworking.
-The people of the region are famous for their large, intricately carved canoes, which are made from the area’s giant cedar trees.
+The people of the region are renowned for their large, intricately carved canoes, which are made from the area’s giant cedar trees.

 The Aleut (al-ee-oot) people live on the southern coast of the Alaskan peninsula and the Aleutian Islands, an island chain that stretches for about 1,100 miles (1,800 kilometers) into the Bering Sea.
-The Aleuts are culturally and linguistically similar to the Yup’ik and Inupiat and the indigenous people of Siberia.
+The Aleut are culturally and linguistically similar to the Yup’ik and Inupiat and the Indigenous people of Siberia.
 The people are divided into two language groups, the Aleut and the Alutiiq, terms that were given to them by Russian fur traders in the eighteenth century.
-The Aleuts refer to themselves as the Unangax (Oo-nun-gahx) and the Alutiiq as the Sugpiaq (Soog-pyack).
+The Aleut refer to themselves as the Unangax (Oo-nun-gahx) and the Alutiiq as the Sugpiaq (Soog-pyack).
 In their respective dialects, both names are a variation of “coastal people” or “seasider.”
-The Aleuts live primarily on the Aleutian Islands and the Pribilof Islands, while the Alutiiq live on Kodiak Island and the coast of Prince William Sound.
-According to the US Census, the 2010 Aleut population was 19,282.
+The Aleut live primarily on the Aleutian Islands and the Pribilof Islands, while the Alutiiq live on Kodiak Island and the coast of Prince William Sound.
+According to the US Census, the 2020 Aleut population was 4,878.

-The traditional Aleut home was a long, partially underground shelter made of whale bone or wood and covered with grass.
+The traditional Aleut home was a long, partially underground shelter made of whalebone or wood and covered with grass.
 The entrance to the home was placed on top and accessed by a ladder.
 Aleut hunters wore ceremonial clothes designed to honor the spirits of the animals they killed.
-Other aspects of Aleut clothing, such as hats adorned with feathers or sea lion whiskers, was intended to demonstrate a person’s social status or skill as a hunter.
+Other aspects of Aleut clothing, such as hats adorned with feathers or sea lion whiskers, were intended to demonstrate a person’s social status or skill as a hunter.

-The Aleuts were one of the first Alaskan Natives to make contact with Europeans when Russian explorers landed on the Aleutian Islands in 1741.
-Russian fur traders treated the Aleuts like indentured servants, relocating many villages and forcing them to use their hunting skills to harvest furs.
+The Aleut were one of the first Alaskan Natives to make contact with Europeans when Russian explorers landed on the Aleutian Islands in 1741.
+Russian fur traders treated the Aleut like indentured servants, relocating many villages and forcing them to use their hunting skills to harvest furs.
 As a result, the traditional Aleut way of life was decimated and their population nearly wiped out.
-At the time of first contact, an estimated twenty-five thousand Aleuts lived in the region; by the end of the nineteenth century, that number had fallen to about two thousand.
+At the time of first contact, an estimated twenty-five thousand Aleut lived in the region; by the end of the nineteenth century, that number had fallen to about two thousand.

 The Aleut population has rebounded in the twentieth and twenty-first centuries, with many people still practicing their traditional hunting and fishing lifestyles.
 The influence of Russian contact remains apparent in modern Aleut culture.
 The Aleut language has incorporated several Russian words, and many people are members of the Russian Orthodox Church.
 According to legend, an Aleut boy named Chunagnak converted to the Russian Orthodox religion in the early nineteenth century and took the name Peter.
 He was later tortured and killed by Roman Catholic Spaniards.
 In the Eastern Orthodox faith, he is venerated as a martyr and known as Saint Peter the Aleut.

-The impacts of global climate change are particularly acute in the polar regions of the Earth.
+The impacts of global climate change are particularly acute in the polar regions of the earth.
 Alaska Native communities are thus at the forefront of new and adverse climatic conditions.
-One of the most significant changes is the receding of sea ice and its impacts on traditional Native food sources of both plants and animals.
+One of the most significant changes is the receding of sea ice and its impacts on traditional Indigenous food sources of both plants and animals.
 The erosion of the Alaska landmass, a result of rising sea levels, has also become a worrisome issue.
+Communities in southwest Alaska, such as the Yup'ik villages of Napakiak and Newtok, have resumed relocation efforts as a result of rising sea levels and thawing permafrost.
+The Napakiak, for example, lost a significant amount of land due to erosion of the Kuskokwim River that borders their land.
+However, the federal funding required for such moves can be difficult to obtain.
 The experiences and the measures adopted by Alaska Native nations will become increasingly significant to other global communities as they devise adaptive measures to new climatic realities.

 Bibliography